yorickpeterse/oga/README.md

 > power saws.
 One person stood on a raised platform, with the board below him,
 > and the other person stood underneath them.

+Oga uses [Semantic Versioning 2.0][semver] as its versioning scheme.
+All classes, modules and methods are part of the public API _unless_ they are declared as private using Ruby's `private` keyword or YARD's `@api private` tag.

 ## Examples

 Parsing a simple string of XML: